“The Cradle” by Berthe Morisot

 Morisot first became acquainted with the artist, Édouard Manet, in 1868.
 The two became lifelong friends, offering opinions and suggestions towards each other’s art.
 Morisot and Manet spent a lot of time together, and their styles grew to become quite similar.
 They shared similar approaches to their art.
 They painted with more conservative colors than other Impressionist artists, only using hues that appeared in nature.
 Through their continual discussions, they both agreed to lighten their overall palette and curb their use of black.
 Two years after creating this painting, Morisot would marry Manet’s brother, Eugène, who was also an artist.
 The influence of Édouard Manet and their conversations can clearly be seen in “The Cradle”.

-The Cradle” is currently on display at the Musée d’Orsay in Paris, France.
+The Cradle” is currently in the collections of the Musée d’Orsay in Paris, France.

 For more on Berthe Morisot, please visit her short biography here.